KELOLAND On The Go Saturday, August 20

-Sioux Falls (S.D.) — It’s Saturday, August 13.
+SIOUX FALLS, S.D.
+(KELO) — It’s Saturday, August 20.
 Start your day with KELOLAND On The Go with everything you need to know in news and weather.

 Riverfest returns to downtown Sioux Falls, but at a new location